 In contrast, my husband and I have a lovely puppy who doesn’t chew on things she shouldn’t.
 She gets many compliments on her mature demeanor.
 I can say the same about the puppy we raised before her.

 I can give credit to both their breeders for superb pedigrees.
-But another significant difference is a raw diet that includes recreational bones.
+But another significant difference is a raw diet that includes recreational bones for puppies.